Submit Article

 What Were the Facts of This Case?

-The parties’ divorce ancillary matters were pending before the High Court, having begun in 2010.
-The proceedings in Singapore were stayed at one point because of overlapping litigation initiated by F in the United States.
-That overlap was resolved in March 2013 when the Supreme Court of the State of New York ordered that the divorce ancillary matters, including the issue of the parties’ pre-nuptial agreement, be heard in Singapore.
-F’s appeal against the New York decision was dismissed by the New York Appellate Division in May 2014.
-By 2016, the case had generated substantial affidavit material—around 70 affidavits—reflecting the complexity and intensity of the dispute.
+The litigation was not confined to Singapore.
+The father initiated proceedings in the United States, leading to a jurisdictional overlap.
+This was resolved in March 2013 when the Supreme Court of the State of New York ordered that the divorce ancillary matters, including the validity of the parties' pre-nuptial agreement, be determined in Singapore.
+The father’s subsequent appeal against this stay was dismissed by the New York Appellate Division on 10 February 2014.
+This cross-border legal battle added significant strain to the family dynamic and contributed to the "high-conflict" characterization of the case.

 How Did the Court Analyse the Issues?